This post may contain affiliate links. Please read our disclosure policy.

 Pulled Pork Poutine – savory pulled pork slow roasted to tender perfection piled high on top of a bed of crisp french fries and cheese.
 A delicious Canadian dish.

 I love to make pulled pork.
 The meat slow cooking in the oven makes the pork extremely tender and downright delicious.
-I knew right away, I was going to recreate a Pulled Pork Poutine as soon as I got home.
+I knew right away, I was going to recreate a Pulled Pork Poutine.
 I used my family’s favorite Pulled Pork Recipe to make the Pulled Pork which we enjoyed as sandwiches and saved a little to use the next day for this Poutine.

 Poutine is a really great idea.
 It’s simple and fun too.